karnkaul/LittleEngineVk/README.md

 - CMake 3.14+
 - Git
-- C++20 compiler and stdlib
+- C++20 compiler and stdlib (modules, coroutines, and ranges are not yet used)
-- OS with desktop environment and Vulkan support
+- OS with desktop environment and Vulkan loader (`libvulkan1.so` / `vulkan1.dll`)
   - Windows 10
   - Linux: X, Wayland (untested)
-- GPU supporting Vulkan 1.1+, its driver, and loader (for running without validation layers)
+- GPU supporting Vulkan 1.0+, its driver, and loader
-- Vulkan SDK and validation layers (for debugging / development)
+- Vulkan SDK / `glslc` and validation layers (for compiling glsl shaders to SPIR-V in Debug and debugging / development)

 ### Usage